jacksonntag/data-science/library/dsbc_stats_intro/content.md

 - storytelling with data
 - distributions

-This module ends with a challenge where you'll be asked to identify a dataset, conduct preliminary analysis, and write a research proposal recommending further work based on your preliminary analysis.
+This module ends with your first capstone for this course in which you'll identify a dataset, conduct preliminary analysis, and write a research proposal recommending further work based on your preliminary analysis.